DON’T MISS

 Celebrating Vaderdag in the Netherlands

-The Dutch version of the day, Vaderdag, first took place 1937.
+The Dutch version of the day, Vaderdag, first took place in 1937.
 The national holiday was the initiative of the Dutch Association of Men's Fashion Retailers, and at the time it was held in October.
 In 1948, the Netherlands swapped to the more commonly observed date in June.

 Like in the US and the UK, Father’s Day is a fairly commercialised holiday in the Netherlands, and is celebrated in a similar way to Mother’s Day in May.
 Families take the opportunity to meet up and spend the day today, perhaps going out and enjoying a meal together.

 Children might present their dads with a luxurious breakfast in bed, and will offer up any variety of homemade or store-bought gifts and cards.
-In the run-up to Father’s Day, schools will generally encourage children to make a card to give to their dads or another father figure in their life.
+In the run-up to Father’s Day, schools will generally encourage children to make a card to give to their dads or another father figure in their lives.